 But the T.V.
-Ads say…
+Ads Say…

-OICs are costly
+OICs are Costly!

-Sometimes people will try to sell you on their negotiating skill with the IRS.
-Most of the time that’s at best a marketing tactic and at worst fraud.
+At worst, it’s fraud.
 This is especially true if you haven’t yet shared items like your income and expenses as well as the value of any stock, bank accounts, life insurance policies, or properties.
 Until someone has taken a detailed look at your financial life, they really have no idea if they can help you.

-Anyone who tells you otherwise either
+Anyone who tells you otherwise either…

 - Doesn’t know what they are doing.